What is a Deposition in Law or Court?

 The Insurance Company May Spy on You

 The defense attorney will discuss with the insurance company whether they want to use a private investigator to get surveillance video of you.
-The most common time that you could be spied upon by a private investigator to get surveillance video of you is after your deposition.
+The most common time you could be spied upon by a private investigator to get surveillance video of you is after your deposition.

 See Do Insurance Companies Use Private Investigators to Spy on You With Video Surveillance to find out if your case is one where the insurance company is likely to use a private investigator to spy on you with video surveillance and what you should know.